Computer Science

 CSCI 306.
 Computer Systems.
 1 Credit.

-Offered Fall Semester Only; Lecture hours:3,Lab:2
+Offered Both Fall and Spring; Lecture hours:3,Lab:2

 Fundamental concepts showcasing the integration of hardware and software.
 Topics include data representation, processor, memory, I/O, Unix system programming in C and assembly, introduction to operating systems, and development tools.
 Prerequisite: CSCI 204 or permission of the instructor.
 Not open to students who have taken CSCI 206.